Companies we don't invest in

 A new common framework for all our funds is the exclusion of controversial businesses such as alcohol, tobacco, cannabis, gambling, weapons, pornography, and fossil fuel.
 We also exclude companies who violate international norms and conventions regarding environmental issues, human rights, corruption, and workers' rights.
 How this is applied depends on the fund's type of management, active or passive.
 All of our funds exclude companies within the coal industry or who produce weapons that are prohibited under international law.

-How does this affect management?
+How does this affect fund management?

 More companies want to be sustainable

 Our actively managed funds also have the possibility to include so called companies in transition.
 That is, companies that want to transform their operations in a more sustainable direction.
-This means that we can choose to invest in companies that we would normally exclude, for example power producing companies switching from fossile energy to renewable energy.
+This means that we can choose to invest in companies that we would normally exclude, for example power producing companies switching from fossil energy to renewable energy.
 Our demand for such investments is that the transition in the company at least moves along with the Paris agreement demands.